 When I got hold of the site in 1993 both lakes had been stocked with brown trout, with all but a few having died out or been poached.
 A quick survey had shown that the Carp Lake was more or less empty, but that the Main Lake was stuffed full of fish.
 Unfortunately test fishing showed that there were only predators!
 There was the odd big brownie, plus lots of eels and zillions of pike, nearly all of the latter very small.
 I knew I had to stock the Carp Lake, but I hadn’t budgeted on stocking the Main Lake as well!

-First of all though I had to thin out the pike in particular, and this took a couple of years before restocking commenced.
+First of all though I had to thin out the pike and eels, which took a couple of years before restocking commenced.
 However tench with the right pedigree were very hard to find, and so the first ones didn’t go in until 1996.
 These came from two sources.
 The first were some dark green tench that came from a Surrey gravel pit.
-I stocked 96 in April 1996 averaging 3-06 up to exactly 5lbs.
+I stocked 96 in1996 averaging 3-06 up to exactly 5lbs.
 The second was a Kent estate lake that had a reputation for very big tench, but was very private and so almost unfished.
 These tench were black – the significance of which will become clear shortly.

 In fact I’d spent years trying to get permission to fish this estate lake, always without success until now.
 It wasn’t until one of my bailiffs revealed his cousin was the keeper on the estate, and also until I offered to buy the tench (at a very high price for the big ones!) that permission was finally granted.
 The deal negotiated allowed the two of us to fish with the keeper for one day twice a year.
 The first was to be a recce trip; the second would be when we could buy the fish.